Woman: Terminology

-Womanhood is the period in a human female's life after she has passed through childhood, puberty, and adolescence.
-Different countries have different laws, but age 18 is frequently considered the age of majority (the age at which a person is legally considered an adult).

 The word woman can be used generally, to mean any female human, or specifically, to mean an adult female human as contrasted with girl.
 The word girl originally meant "young person of either sex" in English; it was only around the beginning of the 16th century that it came to mean specifically a female child.
 The term girl is sometimes used colloquially to refer to a young or unmarried woman; however, during the early 1970s, feminists challenged such use because the use of the word to refer to a fully grown woman may cause offense.
 In particular, previously common terms such as office girl are no longer widely used.
 Conversely, in certain cultures which link family honor with female virginity, the word girl (or its equivalent in other languages) is still used to refer to a never-married woman; in this sense it is used in a fashion roughly analogous to the more-or-less obsolete English maid or maiden.

-There are various words used to refer to the quality of being a woman.
-The term "womanhood" merely means the state of being a woman; "femininity" is used to refer to a set of typical female qualities associated with a certain attitude to gender roles; "womanliness" is like "femininity", but is usually associated with a different view of gender roles.
-"Distaff" is an archaic adjective derived from women's conventional role as a spinner, now used only as a deliberate archaism.
+The social sciences' views on what it means to be a woman have changed significantly since the early 20th century as women gained more rights and greater representation in the workforce, with scholarship in the 1970s moving toward a focus on the sex–gender distinction and social construction of gender.

+Different countries have different laws, but age 18 is frequently considered the age of majority (the age at which a person is legally considered an adult).
 Menarche, the onset of menstruation, occurs on average at age 12–13.
-Many cultures have rites of passage to symbolize a girl's coming of age, such as confirmation in some branches of Christianity, bat mitzvah in Judaism, or a custom of a special celebration for a certain birthday (generally between 12 and 21), like the quinceañera of Latin America.
+Many cultures have rites of passage to symbolize a girl's coming of age, such as bat mitzvah in Judaism, or a custom of a special celebration for a certain birthday (generally between 12 and 21), like the quinceañera of Latin America.

-Trans women had a male sex assignment at birth that does not align with their gender identity, while intersex women may have sex characteristics that do not fit typical notions of female biology.
+Alternative spellings of woman, such as womyn and wimmin have been used in feminist contexts, especially since the 1970s.